genome-in-a-bottle/genome-stratifications/README.md

 INTRODUCTION
 -------------------

-This repository contains the files used for generating and evaluating the v3.0 stratifications.
-The stratification files were developed with the Global Alliance for Genomic Health (GA4GH) Benchmarking Team, the Genome in a Bottle Consortium and the Telomere-to-Telomere Consortium ([T2T Consortium](https://sites.google.com/ucsc.edu/t2tworkinggroup)).
+This repository contains the files used for generating and evaluating the v3.1 stratifications.
+The stratification files were developed with the Global Alliance for Genomic Health (GA4GH) Benchmarking Team, the [Genome in a Bottle Consortium (GIAB)](https://www.nist.gov/programs-projects/genome-bottle) and the [Telomere-to-Telomere Consortium (T2T)](https://sites.google.com/ucsc.edu/t2tworkinggroup).
 They are intended as a standard resource of BED files for use in stratifying true positive, false positive and false negative variant calls in challenging and targeted regions of the the genome.

 These files can be used as a standard resource of BED files for use with GA4GH benchmark tools such as [hap.py](https://github.com/Illumina/hap.py).

-*NOTE: Stratification BED files are only accessible on the [GIAB FTP site](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/genome-stratifications/) and [data.nist.gov](https://doi.org/10.18434/mds2-2499).*
+*NOTE: v3.1 stratification BED files are only accessible on the [GIAB FTP site](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/genome-stratifications/)*

 -------------------
 GENERAL INFORMATION